Blueprint Team

 Background

-Eva is a first-year graduate student in the University of Ottawa's Cellular and Molecular Medicine program, where she conducts research in the lab of Dr. Manoj Lalu and Dr. Duncan Stewart in the Regenerative Medicine Program at the Ottawa Hospital Research Institute (OHRI).
+Eva holds a BSc in Biochemistry with a concentration in Molecular Biology and a minor in Psychology from Bishop's University.
+Currently, she is a graduate student in the University of Ottawa's Cellular and Molecular Medicine program, conducting research under the guidance of Dr. Manoj Lalu and Dr. Duncan Stewart in the Regenerative Medicine Program at the Ottawa Hospital Research Institute (OHRI).

 Projects